Details: Commensurate with qualifications.

 - Establishes and cultivates respectful relationships with people from diverse backgrounds

-- Holds self accountable, sets high expectations for self and others, works independently and collaboratively
+- Holds self accountable, sets high expectations for self and others, and relates tasks to organizational values

 Comprehensive benefits package includes: